hubertsui/better-etling/README.md

    docker push YOURDOCKERACCOUNTNAME/transforming
    ```

-5. Execute the commands below which builds and pushes loading image to Docker Hub.
+5. Execute the commands below to build and push the loading image to the Docker Hub.

    ```powershell
    cd ../extracting